 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils understanding of their place in a culturally diverse society and giving them opportunities to experience such diversity.
 Collective Worship themes involve prejudices and are supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.
 We celebrate festivals throughout the year from all the world religions.
-Visitors to school and visits to our link school in Leicester enhance our understanding.
-As part of our RE curriculum we visit places of worship.
+Visitors to school and visits to places of worship enhance our understanding.